knative/docs/install/Knative-with-ICP.md

     ```

 ### Update pod security policy
-Configure the namespaces `knative-serving`, `knative-build`, `knative-monitoring` and `knative-eventing` into pod security policy `ibm-privileged-psp`.
+Configure the namespaces `knative-serving` into pod security policy `ibm-privileged-psp`.
 The step as follows:

 1. Create a cluster role for the pod security policy resource.
 The resourceNames for this role must be the name of the pod security policy that was created previous.
 Here we use `ibm-privileged-psp`.
 Run the following command:
     ```shell